watusi/jquery-mobile-iscrollview/README.md

 no need for fixed positioning of header/footer.

-Additional fixed-height elements (which are not headers or footers) outside of the scrolling region should be given the `iscroll-foreground` class, if they would add to the height of the page.
-(Do not add the `iscroll-foreground` class to sidebars.)
+Additional fixed-height elements (which are not headers or footers) outside of the scrolling region should be given the `iscroll-fixed` class, if they would add to the height of the page.
+(Do not add the `iscroll-fixed` class to sidebars.)

 ---